 Behavioral problems in childhood and adolescence can be categorized into externalizing behavior or internalizing behavior.
 Externalizing behavior is problem behavior directed outwardly toward others or the social environment.
 It is characterized as an under-controlled and out-directed mode of responding1.

 Rule-breaking behaviors or acts that violate social norms such as physical aggression and defiance are examples of externalizing behavior.
 They stem from externalizing emotions like anger and hostility.

-When left untreated, serious externalizing problems in young children can lead to externalized behavior disorders such as oppositional defiant disorder, conduct disorder, antisocial personality disorder, and intermittent explosive disorder (adolescents).
+When left untreated, serious externalizing problems in young children can lead to externalized behavior disorders such as odd in children, conduct disorder, antisocial personality disorder, and intermittent explosive disorder in adolescents.

 Externalizing Behavior vs Internalizing Behavior

 While externalizing behavior is behavior directed to external parties, internalizing behavior is directed inwardly to the person themselves.
 Internalizing behaviors include sadness, fear, depression, shame, shyness, and anxiety disorders.

 Externalizing problems are more likely to be overt and obvious to others, but internalizing ones tend to be subtle and often go unnoticed2.

 When parents and teachers seek early intervention for behavioral problems, they often focus on children’s externalizing conduct but not internalizing issues.